shhossain/computer_science/Algorithms/Stringbasedalgorithms/KMP/readme.md

 print("Pattern:", pattern)
 print("Occurrences:", kmp_search(text, pattern))

-# The Knuth-Morris-Pratt (KMP) algorithm is a pattern-matching algorithm that efficiently finds occurrences of a given pattern within a longer text.
-# It uses a precomputed array called the Longest Prefix Suffix (LPS) to avoid unnecessary comparisons

-# lets explain what the following code does through an example
-# assume you have to search a string assume ABAB in the text ABABABCABABABCABABABC
-# A few assumptions M is the length of the pattern and N is the length of the pattern

-# Step 1 Calculate LPS Array (Longest Prefix Suffix):
+ lets explain what the following code does through an example assume you have to search a string assume ABAB in the text ABABABCABABABCABABABC A few assumptions M is the length of the pattern and N is the length of the pattern Step 1 Calculate LPS Array (Longest Prefix Suffix):
-#For pattern "ABAB":
+For pattern "ABAB":
-#LPS: [0, 0, 1, 2]
+LPS: [0, 0, 1, 2]
-#The LPS array tells us the length of the longest proper prefix that is also a suffix for each position in the pattern.
+The LPS array tells us the length of the longest proper prefix that is also a suffix for each position in the pattern.

-#Step 2 KMP Search:
+Step 2 KMP Search:
-# Start comparing the pattern with the text from left to right, keeping track of a pointer j for the pattern.
+Start comparing the pattern with the text from left to right, keeping track of a pointer j for the pattern.

-# At index 0:
+ At index 0:

-# Compare pattern[0] (A) with text[0] (A).
+ Compare pattern[0] (A) with text[0] (A).
 Match.
-# Move to the next character in both pattern and text.
+ Move to the next character in both pattern and text.
-# At index 1:
+ At index 1:

-# Compare pattern[1] (B) with text[1] (B).
+ Compare pattern[1] (B) with text[1] (B).
 Match.
-# Move to the next character in both pattern and text.
+ Move to the next character in both pattern and text.
-# At index 2:
+ At index 2:

-# Compare pattern[2] (A) with text[2] (A).
+ Compare pattern[2] (A) with text[2] (A).
 Match.
-# Move to the next character in both pattern and text.
+ Move to the next character in both pattern and text.
-# At index 3:
+ At index 3:

-# Compare pattern[3] (B) with text[3] (B).
+ Compare pattern[3] (B) with text[3] (B).
 Match.
-# Pattern fully matched at index 3.
+ Pattern fully matched at index 3.
 Add the starting index (3 - length of pattern + 1 = 0) to the result.
-# Continue searching for other occurrences in a similar manner.
+ Continue searching for other occurrences in a similar manner.

 #Result: